ThorRafnar/NaNAirCarRental/README.md

 Administrators and office employees can find and create destinations/locations but airport employees can only view a list of all airports.
 Admins and office can create contracts and modify them (start and end date or vehicle) or terminate them.
 Airport employees cannot

+Contracts can be modified, start date, end date and vehicle can be modified if the contract is pending. if the contract is active the end date can be modified but start and vehicle cannot.
+A contract can be terminated if and only it's status is pending.
+An active, returned or paid cannot be terminated.

+Contracts can be billed only if the status is returned.
+This is to prevent a person from paying and then extending the date or returning late.
+Because of this, contracts are paid in full every time, and all chanrges will have been calculate by then.